-^{}We are grateful to Nageeb Ali, Aislinn Bohren, Drew Fudenberg, Ben Golub, David Hirshleifer, Emir Kamenica, George Mailath, Paul Milgrom, Andrew Postlewaite, Ilya Segal, Carlos Segura, Rajiv Sethi, Andrzej Skrzypacz, and Yuichi Yamamoto for comments and suggestions that improved this paper.
-We also thank four anonymous referees for very helpful suggestions.
-Finally, we thank Vasilis Syrgkanis for insightful comments in early conversations about this project.
+^{}We are grateful to Nageeb Ali, Aislinn Bohren, Tilman Börgers, Drew Fudenberg, Ben Golub, David Hirshleifer, Emir Kamenica, George Mailath, Paul Milgrom, Andrew Postlewaite, Ilya Segal, Carlos Segura, Rajiv Sethi, Andrzej Skrzypacz, Vasilis Syrgkanis, and Yuichi Yamamoto for comments and suggestions that improved this paper.
+We also thank four anonymous referees and the editor for very helpful suggestions.
 Xiaosheng Mu acknowledges the hospitality of the Cowles Foundation at Yale University, which hosted him during parts of this research.